cdapio/coopr/coopr-docs/docs/source/faq/general.rst

 creating clusters of any layout and of any type.
 Being software agnostic and a provisioning tool, Coopr has no direct support for managing jobs on clusters, as its focus is on cluster creation and management, not jobs and workflow management.

-Will Coopr support `docker <http://docker.io>`_ based clusters?
+Will Coopr support Docker based clusters?
 ---------------------------------------------------------------------------
-We believe in the potential of docker based clusters.
+We believe in the potential of `Docker <http://docker.io>`_ based clusters.
 In the future releases, we plan to support Docker based clusters.

 Does Coopr support bare metal?
 ------------------------------------------